 Credit Hour Limit Waivers

-For students that have exhausted their allowed 145 credit hours, there is a possible waiver/extension for current and future semesters.
-There are two types of waivers for the 145 lifetime credit hour limitation: waivers granted by institutions and waivers granted by the CCHE.
-In order to apply for a CCHE waiver, students must first have applied for and either have been granted or denied an institutional waiver.
+Every student who creates a COF account is automatically allotted 145.00 undergraduate hours to use over the lifetime of their undergraduate education.
+Students who have exhausted the 145 credit hours, can request a waiver for additional funding.
+There are two types of waivers for students attending participating public colleges: (1) waivers granted by institutions; and (2) waivers granted by the CCHE.
+Students attending participating private colleges are only eligible for the CCHE Waiver in accordance with Colorado Revised Statutes 23-18-202(5)(f).
+In order to apply for a CCHE waiver, students attending public colleges must first have applied for and either have been granted or denied an institutional waiver.
 For information on institutional waivers, students should contact their respective institutions.
 Click here for the CCHE waiver and additional information.

 Credit Hour Appeals

-For students that believe a mistake was made in the current or prior semesters’ COF stipend/billing there is an appeals process.
-The Department of Higher Education (DHE) will accept billing appeals from students for the College Opportunity Fund (COF) stipend after students have tried to resolve the issue with their respective institution.
+There is an appeal process for students who believe a mistake was made in a prior semester that prevented the student from receiving COF.
+The Department of Higher Education (DHE) will accept appeals from students for the College Opportunity Fund (COF) stipend after students have tried to resolve the issue with their respective institution.
 For information on institutional appeals, students should contact their respective institutions.
 Click here for the DHE appeal application and additional information.

 Students applying for the College Opportunity Fund can do so online.
-This process is available through College Assist.
-After applying for the COF stipends students will need to authorize the use of the stipend when registering for classes at their respective institutions.
+This process is available through College Assist at: https://cof.college-assist.org.
+Completing the on-line application creates the student’s COF account which they can view immediately.
+After applying for the COF stipend students will need to authorize payment of the stipend when they register for classes at their respective institutions.